Last updated: May 2026

-Researcher at Amnesty International Kenya, working on tech-facilitated repression — how surveillance tools and digital tactics are used to silence activists and civil society.
+Researcher in Amnesty International Kenya's RightUp 2.0 program — a youth-led research initiative investigating tech-facilitated repression and how surveillance tools and digital tactics are used to silence activists and civil society.

 The politics of AI governance.
 Who gets to decide what "safe" means, and whether the current landscape is trending toward pluralism or priesthood.
 (I wrote about this recently.)